 ACCRUFER delivers iron for uptake across the intestinal wall and transfer to transferrin and ferritin.

-ACCRUFER has been shown to increase serum iron parameters, including ferritin and transferrin saturation (TSAT).
+ACCRUFER has been shown to increase serum iron parameters, including ferritin and transferrin saturation (TSAT) in adults and pediatric patients 10 years and older.

 Absorption